 May a prisoner make free phone calls?

 Prisoners are allowed to place a free telephone call during the booking process, and may make unlimited collect telephone calls once that process has been completed.
 A prisoner also has the opportunity to make collect phone calls from inside a cell block.
+Family members may purchase prepaid phone cards at a kiosk in the detention center lobby and deliver them to the Bond Desk.

 What is an Alias warrant?